 Crash!
 The weighted bar hit the floor, and the young man gave a grunt of satisfaction.
-He was with his gym buddy and the youths preened themselves in front of the wall of mirrors, sweat streamed from their firm, muscular bodies.
+He was with his gym buddy and they preened themselves in front of the wall of mirrors, sweat streamed from their firm, muscular bodies.

 Sam wiped his face on a training towel while he waited for his friend to add more weight to the bar.
-On an enormous video screen, survivalist Bear Grylls hacked his way through thick jungle to a background soul-stirring music.
+On the video screen, survivalist Bear Grylls hacked his way through thick jungle to a background soul-stirring music.